Ammarsyaf3035/Arduino-WSN/README.md

    * First, click the setting symbol located at top right of the page as indicated by the orange arrow.
    * Click `Project Settings`
    * When the Project Settings page is shown as in the picture below, click `Add New` located at bottom left of the page.
-   * At New Project Name field, We will name our project with `My room monitoring`.
+   * At New Project Name field, We will name our project with `Room monitoring`.
    * Click `Save`.

 ![TS Project Screen Shot][projectSetting-screenshot]

+3. Setting up project location.
+   * Click `Location Settings` under setting menu.
+   * Select `Room monitoring` from Project ID menu located near top left of the page.
+   * Click `Add New` and fill `My room` at New Location Setting field.
+   * Click `Save`.

+![TS Location Screen Shot][locationSetting-screenshot]

 ### 4. Gateway Programming